chandanhpcic/docs/source/manual/interfaces.rst

 Interface configuration
 =========================

-All traffic in OPNsense travels via interfaces.
+All traffic in Reticen8 travels via interfaces.
 By default, WAN and LAN are assigned, but many more are possible, like GUESTNET (:doc:`captive portal </manual/captiveportal>`) and PFSYNC (:doc:`high availability </manual/hacarp>`).

 ..
 Note::